Dooders/Dooders/docs/diary.md

 ---

+## 2022-12-05 Building out the Dooder step process

+I'm first going to create a custom dictionary class to handle the imternal models.

 ## 2022-12-04: Managing multiple learning models

 Right now I'm working out the best design to manage multiple learning models.
 Currently a Dooder only has a model to determine where to move (saved as a class attribute called internal_models).
 I'll be adding many more models going further so I need a consistent design.